viralshah77/aws-projects/CloudFormationTemplate_README.md

 # Create a CloudFormation template using YAML
 #### Templates are created in YAML using references from https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html

-## Story
+## Story :
 ### In this project, we will be utilizing CloudFormation template and YAML script to create S3 and EC2 instances.
+Will see how by creating a logical resource created via CloudFormation stack will create similar physical resource/s in your account

 ## Steps :
 1. Create a YAML script using Visual Studio or any other IDE -- this script will have details of creating S3 bucket and an EC2 instance